IsmailElnaggar/CHASE2025_Cross_Dataset_SCG_Benchmark/README.md

 * So right away we can see that the SCG Z-axis signal has these periodic waveforms that coincide with the QRS complexes in the ECG signal.
 We are lucky because these signals are relatively high quality.
 Evenso because SCG or seismocardiography is measuring chest acceleration we can expect the signal to be much more noisy when compared to ECG.

 # Time Frequency Vizualization
-* I want to do this to try to see the frequency bands where the noise is most dominant and how strong it is relative to the heart beat signal in our SCG.
+* I want to do this to try to see the frequency bands where the noise or nonimportant energy is and how strong it is relative to the heart beat signal in our SCG.
 Most of these signals still show some distinct peaks, so i'm thinking that the SCG heart beat features likely occupy separate frequency bands from the noise.
 But even if the dominant frequencies differ, some overlap or subtle interference may still be present so i need to consider this somehow...
 * I'm going to do my visualization by applying a continous wavelet transform to the raw signals and then vizualize the spectogram produced by the cwt.